manedurphy/terraform-on-aws/README.md

 # Loops, MetaArgumnets, Splat Operator & Functions

 1. Loops
-    - We can loop through an output when using `count` as a meta-argument in our EC2 launch
+    - We can loop through an output when using `count` as a meta-argument in our EC2 launch.
+We can loop through lists and maps.

 ```terraform
 output "for_output_list" {